zuplo/docs/docs/quickstarts/validation-and-docs-with-json-schema.md

 :::tip

-You can also import an OpenAPI specification to setup your gateway and `routes.json` quickly.
+You can also import an OpenAPI specification to set up your gateway and `routes.json` quickly.
 This feature is in private beta - e-mail us at [whatzup@zuplo.com](mailto:whatzup@zuplo.com) to request access.

 :::